Irritable bowel syndrome (IBS)-Symptoms and Causes

 Your doctor may also prescribe pain medications like Pregabalin to lessen bloating and abdominal pain.

-Furthermore, women are prescribed medicines like Alosetron to slow the bowel movement for IBS(D) patients.
+Furthermore, women get medicines like Alosetron to slow the bowel movement for IBS(D) patients.
 These have side effects and are only available through a specialist doctor’s prescription.

 We understand that IBS affects your quality of life and mood.
 Therefore, it is best to not delay any treatment.
 Come to AlQudrah Medical Center today and find out a solution to your Intestinal Bowel Syndrome.